Drawing Layers

 Marker

-A vector of values that Makie.to_spritemarker
+A vector of values that Makie.to_spritemarker can handle.

 using AlgebraOfGraphics